mickaeltemporao/itds/docs/syllabus.md

 > - :fontawesome-solid-pen-nib: Writers upload their draft **48h before class**;
 > - :fontawesome-solid-laptop-code: Hackers post demo code/scripts **48h before class**;
-> - :fontawesome-solid-magnifying-glass: Reviewers prepare at least 3 written comments/questions and share it, **before the next class meeting**.
+> - :fontawesome-solid-magnifying-glass: Reviewers prepare at least 3 written comments/questions and share them, **before the next class meeting**.

 ### 2. Theory (instructor-led, 30 min)
 The instructor expands on the week's concepts, linking student demos to broader literature, highlighting methodological trade-offs, and suggesting readings or strategies.
 Students are expected to follow along on their laptops and ask clarifying questions.